WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 ## Kata Requirements for "Coffee Roasters Website" ☕️

-Implement the following full-stack features.  *If you don't like Coffee, tough luck!*
+Implement the following features.  *If you don't like Coffee, tough luck!*

 #### 🖥 Requirements
 - You are to **implement** the **Feature Slices** below